wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Statics Analysis/Moment.md

 		The word was likely chosen because, like a brief moment in time can be pivotal, a mechanical moment describes the pivotal effect that a force can have in generating rotational motion.
 ##### [[Non-Concurrent Systems|Non-Concurrent Force Systems]]
 - **Moment Creation**: In non-concurrent systems, since forces do not all pass through one common point, each force can be associated with a moment arm relative to any chosen point of rotation.
 The moment arm is the perpendicular distance from the point or axis of rotation to the line of action of the force.
-- **Calculating the Moment**: The moment caused by a force in such systems is calculated as the cross product of the position vector r (from the point of rotation to the point where the force is applied) and the force vector F, expressed as M=r×F. This moment (or torque) measures the tendency of the force to cause rotational motion about the point or axis.
+- **Calculating the Moment**: The moment caused by a force in such systems is calculated as the cross product of the position vector r (from the point of rotation to the point where the force is applied) and the force vector F, expressed as $M=r×F$.
+This moment (or torque) measures the tendency of the force to cause rotational motion about the point or axis.
 ##### [[Static Equilibrium#Static Equilibrium Analysis for Concurrent Force Systems|Concurrent Force Systems]]
 - **Moment Creation**: In concurrent systems, if the line of action of the force(s) is perpendicular to the to the
 	- Where all forces meet at a single point, the perpendicular distance from the point of concurrency to the line of action of each force is zero.
 Since the moment arm is zero, the moment (torque) produced by each force about that point is also zero.